ICS491TeamLucio/lucio.github.io/index.md

 $ git pull
 ```

 in the master branch before adding or pushing any code to github.
-This prevents stepping on peoples toes or overriding other peoples codes that they worked on earlier which creates tension and problems.
+This prevents stepping on peoples toes or overriding other people’s codes that they worked on earlier which creates tension and problems.

 Lastly when pushing or pulling from github, merging with the master is required before pushing to github and merging with an issue is required if someone made a change to the master branch.